-"Exactly!" he exclaimed.
-Putting his hand on his hip, he leaned towards her.
+"Exactly!" he exclaimed, leaning towards her.
 "There are already enough scents filling the air.
 Adding another—" He waved at the imagined scent with a grimace. "—that isn't designed to be part of the mix only produces an assault on the senses—"

-He glared at her and dropped his hand to his hip.
+He glared at her and put his hand on his hip.
 "What?"